Justin-Meme-Sometimes/ZCU104_Splicer_Hardware/README.md

 # ZCU104 VDMA Quadrant Splicer

-Vivado block design for the ZCU104 HDMI base overlay with a custom `quadrant_switcher` HLS IP for flicker-free quadrant video switching.
+Vivado block design for the ZCU104 HDMI base overlay with a custom `quadrant_switcher` and `quadrant_builder` HLS IP for flicker-free quadrant video switching.

 ## Requirements